beyond-all-reason/teiserver/documents/dev_guides/production_setup_linux.md

 Unless otherwise stated at the start of the code block, all commands are intended to be executed on the server.

 ### Requirements
-- A linux based host
+- A linux based host, we're using Debian 10 for our examples so you might need to tweak them
 - More cores the better, memory usage is pretty low (actual stats to be added at a later date)
 - A domain name pointing to the server IP address
 - The ability to use the terminal and a terminal editor such as [vim](https://www.vim.org)

 #### DNS
 Before you start I suggest setting up the DNS to point towards your server.
-It'll take time to propogate so doing it first will make things smoother to start with.
+It'll take time to propagate so doing it first will make things smoother to start with.
 Different registrars will have different interfaces (and documentation for them) so I'll not go over that here.
 You will also need to create an email account for your server to use.

 ### Fresh install time
 ```
-sudo apt-get update
+apt-get update
-sudo apt-get -y install htop git-core ca-certificates vim sudo curl vnstat sysstat procinfo build-essential net-tools geoip-bin
+apt-get -y install htop git-core ca-certificates vim sudo curl vnstat sysstat procinfo build-essential net-tools geoip-bin libtinfo-dev aptitude lsb-release
-sudo apt-get -y upgrade
+apt-get -y upgrade
-sudo apt-get -y autoremove
+apt-get -y autoremove

+aptitude update
+aptitude upgrade

 # Set timezone
-sudo dpkg-reconfigure tzdata
+dpkg-reconfigure tzdata
 ```

 #### Create our user
 We start by creating a user for running the deployments.
 Doing things as root is a bad practice!
 ```
-sudo adduser deploy
+adduser deploy
-sudo adduser deploy sudo
+adduser deploy sudo
 ```

 ### SSH key